longlonglin/QTCS/README.md

 Our algorithms are implemented in Python 3.10.12 and all experiments are executed on a server with  an Intel (R) Xeon (R) E5-2680 v4@2.40GHZ CPU and 256GB RAM running Ubuntu 18.04.

+Ps: Our code can also run on a desktop with Apple M1 and 8GB RAM running macOS Monterey 12.3  and Inter(R) Core(TM) i7-10700@2.90GHZ and 16 GB RAM running Windows 10.
+But we recommend you run it on a server because they have enough memory to handle large datasets and run faster.

 # Dataset
 We focus on identifying the communities from a temporal network, in which each temporal edge is associated with a timestamp.
 In particular, temporal edges are stored in the raw data where each line is one temporal edge.